Martin Francis - Extremely Detailed NDB DX Website (including NDB Log Database by region and NDB identification database by region)

 (former) 366 PLV, Wilsonville, Oregon.
 This is a view of PLV's transmitter enclosure and heatsink, the feedline to the tuning system and antenna mast feedline.
 The antenna was shiny and new, but the transmitter box looked vaguely familiar - indeed, I had been told back in Burns, Oregon earlier that week that the old 396 BNO (off-air now, replaced by a VOR) beacon transmitter was now in use at PLV!
 (Sheldon Remington and I had visited BNO back in May 1984 when it was on the air still).
 S. McGreevy, 3/88.
 PLV366B.jpg, 31,385 bytes.

-(former) 392 PNA, Pinedale, Wyoming.
-I liked PNA - it was often atop the 392 mixture that was 392 kHz for along time.
-Lately in 2014, PNA is quite alone on its frequency but happily still transmitting.
-PNA was always one of those beacons I wanted to visit someday, and so Gail and I on our big road tour of September 1993 detoured a bit off the more direct highway to Jackson Hole and Yellowstone Nat.
+392 PNA, Pinedale, Wyoming.
+I like PNA - it is often atop the 392 mixture that was 392 kHz for along time.
+Back on sometime around 2020 after periods off-air, and now quite 'alone' on it's frequency (happily!) in the West.
+For years, 392 PNA was always one of those beacons I wanted to visit someday, and so Gail and I on our big road tour of September 1993 detoured a bit off the more direct highway to Jackson Hole and Yellowstone Nat.
 Park to visit PNA.
 PNA was right at the airport in an adjacent field.
 The beacon used a steel lattice mast, guyed, but with the top third of the three guy cables acting as a top capacitance hat/umbrella.
-PNW was new variant of an NDB antenna configuration I'd never seen before in the U.S. The gorgeous Wind River Range is in the far distance.
+PNA as seen on our September 1993 visit was a new variant of an NDB antenna configuration I'd never seen before in the U.S. The gorgeous Wind River Range is in the far distance.
 S. McGreevy, Sept.
 1993.
 PNA392.jpg, 45,174 bytes.

-332 POA, Pahoa, Hawaii.
+- 332 POA, Pahoa, Hawaii.
 POA really belts out a big signal from the Big Island of Hawaii - nothing like 353 LLD, Lanai, but pretty good anyway - heard easily from coastal North America and even inland when conditions are good to the Pacific.
-POA is situated just off of the Pahoa Highway, halfway between Keaau and Pahoa (Hawaiin Paradise Park), and uses a three-wire flat-top antenna, fed by one vertical wire to the center wire of the flat-top portion, supported by two wooden poles.
+332 POA is situated just off of the Pahoa Highway, halfway between Keaau and Pahoa (Hawaiin Paradise Park), and uses a three-wire flat-top antenna, fed by one vertical wire to the center wire of the flat-top portion, supported by two wooden poles.
 This second photo of POA is of one of the pole supports and the end of the three-wire flat-top section.
 Both photos by S. McGreevy, 8/86).
-(POA may have a new umbrella antenna by now).
-(POA332a.jpg and poa332b.jpg about 24K each.)
+(POA may have a new umbrella antenna by now as I think I can see in GoogleEarth in 2018).

 POA 332 Pahoa, Hawaii (lsb 331.0 kHz) recorded 20 April 2007 at 1130ut - A quick recording of one POA ident made while accidently moving the rcvr. dial - Kenwood R-1000, 600 ft. wire aimed southwest, recorded at my home near Lone Pine, Calif. an an Olympus digital voice recorder.
 (98 kb)